srdjanmutlak/Etherscan-Task/README.md

 *Two solutions are done on two different devices with two different Cypress versions.

 Notes and suggestions on potential automation process are in TestLink document.
-Download and read it, because Git might not support some changes that were being made in it.
+Download and read it, because Git might not support some font changes that were done recently.

 //  take notice: solveGoogleReCAPTCHA only exists in Custom commands solution.
 Usage of realHover also exists only in Custom commands solution.